 Do you have an “ex” who you feel got away?
 Curious to see if they’re as miserable as you are this holiday season?
 Do yourself a favor and don’t stalk them; not online and definitely not IRL.

-As tempting as it may be, snooping and creeping around on your ex’s social media trying to find out what’s going on in their life is the equivalent of sprinkling salt on a fresh wound.
+As tempting as it may be, when it comes to holiday survival, snooping and creeping around on your ex’s social media trying to find out what’s going on in their life is the equivalent of sprinkling salt on a fresh wound.
 The only thing you’ll discover is that they’ve moved on and are living their life without you.

-The only thing valuable from the past is the lessons you learned; not the faces you saw.
+The only thing valuable from the past are the lessons you learned; not the faces you saw.
 Move on.

 In addition, watch whom you choose to be around.
 If you have other single friends who eat and drink a lot to cope, avoid hanging out with them.
 If you can’t “get rid” of your friends for whatever reason, then at least step up and be the leader in suggesting that you all do something else for a change.